u3u/eslint-config/README.md

     '@u3u/eslint-config/react', // Enable if `react` is detected as installed.
     '@u3u/eslint-config/ts', // Enable if `typescript` is detected as installed and `tsconfig.json` exists.
     '@u3u/eslint-config/vue', // Enable if `vue` is detected as installed.
+    '@u3u/eslint-config/astro', // Enable if `astro` is detected as installed.
     '@u3u/eslint-config/json',
     '@u3u/eslint-config/md',
   ],